mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

         -   [3GAT and Expansive learning](#gat-and-expansive-learning)
         -   [Applying 3GAT via formative
             interventions](#applying-3gat-via-formative-interventions)
-    -   [Theoretical concepts used in the Fifth Dimension, a formative intervention drawing on broader sociocultural concepts](#theoretical-concepts-used-in-the-fifth-dimension-a-formative-intervention-drawing-on-broader-sociocultural-concepts)
+        -   [Theoretical concepts used emerging from the LCHC and the Fifth Dimension interventions](#theoretical-concepts-used-emerging-from-the-lchc-and-the-fifth-dimension-interventions)
             -   [Mutual appropriation in 5D
                 settings](#mutual-appropriation-in-5d-settings)
             -   [Third spaces, idiocultures and funds of knowledge](#third-spaces-idiocultures-and-funds-of-knowledge)
     -   [Putting AT to work, variations in interventionist CHAT research](#putting-at-to-work-variations-in-interventionist-chat-research)
         -   [Theoretical concepts of DBR used in this